jonkislin/Type-on-Strap/_posts/2018-10-31-excel_dictify.md

 published: true
 ---

+A simple brute-force python 3.6+ program to generate a data-dictionary spreadsheet from any number of tabular files.
+Can undoubtedly be improved in many ways (e.g., PEP8 adherence, error handling, user options, defined functions, etc.)

 ```python
 from sys import argv # so command line arguments can be accessed
 from time import sleep # pauses in the program to ease reading